Baka-man/Baka-man/README.md

-- 👋 Hi, I’m @Baka-man
+- 👋 Hi, I’m @Baka-man.
 - 👀 I’m interested in web development and AI.
-- 🌱 I’m currently learning C, CPP, CSS, Python, Java Script, HTML
+- 🌱 I’m currently learning C, CPP, CSS, Python, Java Script, HTML.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on small projects in web development.
-- 📫 How to reach me ..
+- 📫 contact me through my number given 8287449132

 <!---
 Baka-man/Baka-man is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.